how to duplicate a word doc how to duplicate a word doc

 What advanced techniques can enhance document duplication?

 Using cloud services like OneDrive, you can duplicate documents directly from your online account.
-This helps in maintaining the original document while enabling easy access across devices.
+This helps maintain the original document while enabling easy access across devices.
 Additionally, Word’s AutoSave and Version History features allow for real-time editing and the ability to revert changes, enhancing iterative development while preserving original content.

 How can I prevent overwriting the original document during duplication?